freeCodeCamp/guide/src/pages/docker/index.md

 Docker is used to run packages called "containers".
 Containers are isolated from each others and from the OS.

+One of Docker's biggest advantages is that it can be used by a team using different operateing systems to build projects without needing to worry about software conflicts.

 ### Installation

 * Ubuntu: `sudo apt install docker`